Peischlili/SQL_queries/README.md

 # SQL and TSQL
-In this repository we find all kinds of SQL-like queries, stocked procedures and projects using other programming languages to execute SQL.
+In this repository we find all kinds of SQL-like queries and stocked procedures.

 This repository contains 5 queries that answer to the 5 following questions using 2 databases:
   - WideWorldImporters (sample databases for Microsoft SQL)